ialbert/biostar-central/README.md

 Visit <http://localhost:8000> to see your site running.

 The default admin email/password combination is: `admin@localhost/1234`.
-Follow the [Django][django] deployment protocols for changing these in production.

 ## Bioinformatics environment